ADC

-Configure to source NetScaler FreeBSD data traffic from a SNIP address
+Configure NetScaler to source FreeBSD data traffic from a SNIP address

 Some NetScaler data features run on the underlying FreeBSD OS instead of on the NetScaler OS.
 Because of this reason, these features send traffic sourced from the NetScaler IP (NSIP) address instead of sourced from a SNIP address.
 Sourcing the data traffic from the NSIP address is not desirable if your setup has configurations to separate all management and data traffic.